saurabhdaware/visconf/example/Transcript.md

 || So randomly I had the idea of creating an animated version of these talks
 | VisConf lets you generate an animated version of talk from transcript and slides
-| All you have to do is upload transcript and slides.pdf and send Pull Request to main repository
+| All you have to do is upload transcript and slides.pdf and paste links in visconf.netlify.com/create

 || Lets discuss this in details

-|| To create your own virtual talk, all you have to do is, edit talks.json file in src folder of my Github Repo
+|| To create your own virtual talk, visit visconf.netlify.com/create or click on "Create your talk" button below
+| First, you will have to create transcript.md file
+| Let's see the slides first $wait10s
+| As shown in the slides, single vertical slash will switch to next text bubble
+| double vertical slash will change to next slide
+| $ wait 2s, 5s, or 10s will make a pause while talking for respective time.

+||Once you have your transcript.md ready, convert your slides to .pdf format
-| First, Upload slides.pdf and transcript.md to CDN or a Github Repository
+| Upload slides.pdf and transcript.md to CDN or a Github Repository
 | As you can see in the slides, I have created a Github Repository with these files. $wait5s

-|| Next, take fork of VisConf's GitHub Repository
+| You can checkout example on github/saurabhdaware/visconf-example

+|| Next, as mentioned earlier, visit visconf.netlify.com/create
+| or click on this "Create your talk" button below
+| This link will take you to a form where you have to enter transcript and slides link...
-| Then you can clone and edit src/talks.json
+| ...Event name, and you can customize your character $wait5s
-| As shown in the slides, I've added my talk configurations in talks.json $wait5s
-| The configurations should be added to the node `:github-username/:talk-slug`
-| If you want to test your talk locally, you can add your slides and transcript to 'public/example/'
-| More information about testing presentation locally is written in GitHub's Readme

-|| Send a Pull Request and you're done! $wait10s
+|| And that's it! your talk will be visible on visconf.netlify.com/username/title-slug $wait2s

-|| Thank You!
+| Thank You!
 You can drop questions on my twitter.
 Bye!